matthewmayer/more-awesome-npm-cli/docs/content/cli-commands/npm-build.md

 ```

 * `<package-folder>`:
-  A folder containing a `package.json` file in its root.
+  A folder containing a `package: An Amazing Project.json` file in its root.

 ### Description